cytrixgt/GUI-Template/README.md

   - Yes, besides this gui isnt like the best gui out there so I didnt plan on making people pay for it.
 4. Is this beginner-friendly?
   - Yes and no?
 Its kind of confusing and hard to understand but I cant say this is FULLY for beginners.
+5. Is this AI?
+  - Whilist some of the functions do look ai, no, this was entirely made by me and the only thing that was close to being premade was this gui template was modified from an existing gui I own called "Vellum".

 # Credits
 + Scripting: cytrix